ddnexus/elastics-doc/source/doc/7-Tutorials/1-Flex-vs-Tire.md

 At a certain point of that refactoring I get tired of complaining about Tire, and decided to roll up my sleeves and write an alternative.
 Many thanks to [Escalate Media](http://www.escalatemedia.com) and [Barquin International](http://www.barquin.com) that supported the idea of releasing it as an Open Source Software and keep sponsorizing the project.

-Here is the list of requirements and how they have been implemented in the first version.
+Here is the list of requirements and how they have been implemented since the first version.

 {% slim flex_requirements_table.slim %}

-## Refactoring Done!
+## Migrating from Tire to Flex

 After migrating the apps (described in the [previous section](#my_experience_with_tire)) from Tire to Flex, the searching code became stunnigly short: the search module shrinked down from more than 300 lines to just 4 lines!
 All the search logic was in a single, very readable `YAML` file of less than 100 lines.
 The queries were beautifully matching 1 to 1 with the elasticsearch API, and the variable interpolations were elegantly represented by simple placeholder tags, right in the queries (where they have to be interpolated).
 Besides, we could easily implement polymorphic parent/children relations in several models with just one line per model, and with another line we could cross-sync a few others.

 Not bad for the first version of the gem!

+> __Notice__: Migrating an app from Tire to Flex is not difficult, but the 2 interfaces are very different, so you should already have played with flex a little in order to know how to reorganize your app.

+## Current Version

 Now, after one year of active usage and development, the current version of flex includes a lot of improvements and additions.
 Its code has been optimized and organized into 5 gems that you can use together or separately.

-It's easier to use for elasticsearch beginners, since it implements ActiveRecord-like chainable scopes for easy searching and ActiveModel integration for managing elasticsearch as it were an ActiveRecord DB.
+It's easier to use for elasticsearch beginners, since it implements `ActiveRecord`-like chainable scopes for easy searching and reusability, plus the `ActiveModel` integration to manage elasticsearch as it were an `ActiveRecord` DB.

 It's also more powerful for experts, since it covers all the elasticsearch APIs and offers a lot of useful tools like index dumping and loading, very detailed debugging info, high configurable logging, a self documentation tool, a lot of out of the box integrations, and a better documentation with some tutorial. {% see 1.1 %}